 At the beginning of the 20th century, the Dutch chocolate industry began to make letters in chocolate.
 The shift to chocolate letters was quick and enthusiastic.
 During World War II, supply shortages meant no chocolate letters but even then letters were made of gingerbread.
 Once rationing ended chocolate letter manufacturing was quick to resume.

 For the Dutch emigres and us, their descendants, the tradition provides a strong connection to our roots.
 Opas and Omas of large families can give a personalized gift to each grandchild…there is something very special about getting one’s own letter.
-Of course, the children who got a M or a W always thought they got more chocolate than the poor child whose name started with I. But an I for Ingrid was still better than not getting your letter if your name started with a Q, X, Y or Z. Today, however, all the letters of the alphabet are available…for a limited time, of course.
-We have already bagged up about 170 pre-orders for our customers on our Chocolate Letter Registry but there are still lots of letters to pick from!
+Of course, the children who got a M or a W always thought they got more chocolate than the poor child whose name started with I. But an I for Ingrid was still better than not getting your letter if your name started with a Q, X, Y or Z. We have already bagged up about 170 pre-orders for our customers on our Chocolate Letter Registry but there are still lots of letters to pick from!

 Here at The European Pantry where we have customers that reflect a wide variety of heritages, we find that the idea of giving a letter is catching on with the non-Dutch customer, too.
 It is such a simple way to give a small personalized thank you to a hair dresser or delivery person.
 They also can be used as an innovative way to mark place settings at a holiday gathering.
 Other people use them in the historical way as name tags for gifts.